-When a lessor (registered person) leases an asset in Malaysia to a lessee who does not belong in Malaysia, the lessor is making a taxable supply to the lessee as the services are consumed in Malaysia.
+When a lessor (registered person) leases an asset in Malaysia to a lessee who does not belong in Malaysia, the lessor is making a taxable supply to the lessee, as the services are consumed in Malaysia.

-- (c) Lessee lease asset from a foreign lessor located overseas to be used in Malaysia (own use or onward leasing services) - (i) If a person leases goods from a foreigner for his own use and subsequently brings in the goods into Malaysia, such lease is not regarded as imported services but as an importation of goods into Malaysia.
+- A lessee leases asset from a foreign lessor located overseas to be used in Malaysia (own use or onward leasing services) - (i) If a person leases goods from a foreigner for his own use and subsequently brings in the goods into Malaysia, such lease is not regarded as imported services but is regarded as an importation of goods into Malaysia.
 He has to make an import declaration and pays GST on importation of the goods.
-If the goods is further leased by him to another lessee (onward supply) in Malaysia, he has to charge GST on this onward supply. - (d) Operating lease (inward and outward) - (i) When a lessee who is a registered person leases goods from an overseas lessor to be used in Malaysia, the goods are treated as imported into Malaysia and subject to GST and the lease payments to the overseas supplier is not subject to GST.
+If the goods is further leased by him to another lessee (onward supply) in Malaysia, he has to charge GST for the onward supply. - (d) Operating lease (inward and outward) - (i) When a lessee who is a registered person leases goods from an overseas lessor to be used in Malaysia, the goods are treated as imported into Malaysia and subject to GST.
+However, the lease payment to the overseas supplier is not subject to GST. - (ii) When a lessor who is a registered person in Malaysia leases goods to an overseas lessee, such supply of leasing services, it is considered as a zero rate supply. - (iii) If the lessor who is a registered person in Malaysia leases goods to an overseas lessee and it is used by the lessee partly in Malaysia and partly outside Malaysia, the GST treatment on the supply is: - leasing services is a zero rate supply if the services are performed outside Malaysia; or - when the goods are reimported into Malaysia for use in Malaysia by the lessee, the goods will be subject to GST at a standard rate upon importation into Malaysia - (iv) If the goods are leased from an overseas lessor and used by the lessee who is a registered person partly in Malaysia and partly outside Malaysia, the GST treatment on the supply is:

-- (ii) When a lessor who is a registered person in Malaysia leases goods to an overseas lessee, such supply of leasing services is a zero rated supply. - (iii) If the lessor who is a registered person in Malaysia leases goods to an overseas lessee and it is used by the lessee partly in Malaysia and partly outside Malaysia, the GST treatment on the supply is: - leasing services is a zero rated supply if the services are performed outside Malaysia; or - when the goods are reimported into Malaysia for use in Malaysia by the lessee, the goods will be subject to GST at a standard rate upon importation into Malaysia - (iv) If the goods are leased from an overseas lessor and used by the lessee who is a registered person partly in Malaysia and partly outside Malaysia, the GST treatment on the supply is: - leasing services is a zero rated supply if the services are performed outside Malaysia; or - when the goods are imported into Malaysia for use in Malaysia by the lessee, the goods will be subject to GST at a standard rate upon importation
+- leasing services are a zero rated supply if the services are performed outside Malaysia; or - when the goods are imported into Malaysia for use in Malaysia by the lessee, the goods will be subject to GST at a standard rate upon importation